-As of June 30, 1997, the Company's credit ratings were as follows:
+As of October 14, 1997, the Company's credit ratings were as follows:

 Commercial Paper Senior Debt

 Moody's Investors Service P-1 A1

 Standard & Poor's A-1 A +

-IBCA A1 + AA -
+IBCA A1+ AA -

 Thomson BankWatch TBW-1 AA

 Dominion Bond Rating Service(1) R-1 (middle) n/a

-Duff & Phelps(2) D-1 A +
+Duff & Phelps D-1+ AA-

-Fitch(2) F-1 + AA -
+Fitch(2) F-1+ AA-

-- (1) Dominion Bond Rating Service rates the Company's Canadian commercial paper program. - (2) These ratings were assigned to Dean Witter Discover before the merger.
+(1) Dominion Bond Rating Service rates the Company's Canadian commercial paper program.

+(2) These ratings were assigned to Dean Witter Discover before the Merger.

 As the Company continues its global expansion and as revenues are increasingly derived from various currencies, foreign currency management is a key element of the Company's financial policies.
-The Company benefits from operating in a number of different currencies because weakness in any particular currency is often offset by strength in another currency.
+The Company benefits from operating in several different currencies because weakness in any particular currency is often offset by strength in another currency.
 The Company closely monitors its exposure to fluctuations in currencies and, where cost-justified, adopts strategies to reduce the impact of these fluctuations on the Company's financial performance.
 These strategies include engaging in various hedging activities to manage income and cash flows denominated in foreign currencies and using foreign currency borrowings, when appropriate, to finance investments outside the U.S.

-During the six month period ended May 31, 1997, the Company issued senior notes aggregating \$5,771 million, including non-U.S. dollar currency notes aggregating \$1,079 million.
+During the nine month period ended August 31, 1997, the Company issued senior notes aggregating \$6,361 million, including non-U.S. dollar currency notes aggregating \$1,040 million.
 These notes have maturities from 1997 to 2017 and a weighted average coupon interest rate of 6.1%; the Company has entered into certain transactions to obtain floating interest rates based on either short-term LIBOR or repurchase agreement rates for Treasury securities.
-At May 31, 1997 the aggregate outstanding principal amount of the Company's Senior Indebtedness (as defined in the Company's public debt shelf registration statements) was approximately \$42.6 billion.
+At August 31, 1997, the aggregate outstanding principal amount of the Company's Senior Indebtedness (as defined in the Company's public debt shelf registration statements) was approximately \$39 billion.

-On June 2, 1997, the Company's shelf registration statement for \$7 billion of additional debt securities, warrants, preferred stock or purchase contracts or any combination thereof in the form of units, became effective.
+On June 2, 1997, the Company's shelf registration statement for \$7 billion of debt securities, warrants, preferred stock or purchase contracts or any combination thereof in the form of units, became effective.

 The Company maintains a senior revolving credit agreement with a group of banks to support general liquidity needs, including the issuance of commercial paper (the "Morgan Stanley Facility").
 Under the terms of the credit agreement, the banks are committed to provide up to \$2.5 billion.
 The Company has assumed the Morgan Stanley Facility as part of the Merger.
+In August 1997, the Company renewed this facility which expires in January 1998.

 The Company also maintains a second senior revolving credit agreement with a group of banks to support general liquidity needs, including the issuance of commercial paper (the "DWD Facility").
-Under the terms of the credit agreement the banks are committed to provide up to \$4.0 billion.
-As of second fiscal quarter end 1997, the Company has never borrowed from the DWD Facility.
+Under the terms of the credit agreement, the banks are committed to provide up to \$4.0 billion.
+As of third fiscal quarter end 1997, the Company has never borrowed from the DWD Facility.
 In April 1997, DWD renewed this facility which expires in April 1998.